arihvnt/Pokedex/README.md

-# Pokédex CLI — Python x PokéAPI
+# 🧿 Pokédex CLI — Python x PokéAPI

 A simple command-line based Pokédex built using Python and the [PokéAPI](https://pokeapi.co/).
 Type a Pokémon's name or ID and get all its details with just a press of a button.

+---

+## Version

+**v1.5 – July 2025**

+New in this version:
+- Added flavor text (official Pokédex description)
+- Shows generation and region
+- Shows what the Pokémon evolves **from**
+- Improved user input and error handling (asks again if Pokémon is not found)
+- Cleaner formatting of height, weight, and stats

 ---